 We travel the most when we learn something new.
-And we learn when we come to a place full of stories and inspiration.
-What we find in such places is that it is the sadness that makes the sun-shine brighter, and it is the spirit of people that makes this world more beautiful.
-This applies to McLeod Ganj – a nondescript sleepy hamlet in the foothills of the Himalayas – in an absolute and unconditional sense.
+And we learn that NEW when we come to a place full of stories and inspiration.
+What we find in such places is that it is the sadness that makes the sun shine brighter, and it is the spirit of people that makes this world more beautiful.
+This applies to McLeodganj Dharamshala – a nondescript sleepy hamlet in the foothills of the Himalayas – in an absolute and unconditional sense.

-The smell of butter tea in the peewee lanes of McLeod Ganj in the chilly mornings, the sound of Buddhist prayers in Namgyal Monastery and the many friendly faces that I frequently stumbled upon, often filled me with a sudden unanswerable sense – that I’ve been to this place before.
+The sound of Buddhist prayers in Namgyal Monastery and the many friendly faces that I frequently stumbled upon there, often filled me with a sudden unanswerable sense – that I’ve been to this place before.

 “The great courage is still, to gaze as squarely at the light as at death”

-Though it’s a different and perhaps a sad thing that the Buddhist leader – who once had a home in the serene mountains of Lhasa – and ruled far beyond the boundaries of entire Tibet, is now living in the confined spaces of McLeod Ganj, and has been doing so for more than half his age.
+Though it’s a different and perhaps a sad thing that the Buddhist leader – who once had a home in the serene mountains of Lhasa – and ruled far beyond the boundaries of entire Tibet, is now living in the confined spaces of McLeod Ganj, and owns nothing more than a small house.

 And, that’s not it.
-Almost every other person here had a gloomy past and a sad story to tell; but when you walk through its chill, sharp streets, all you see is a bunch of happy faces – with many walking with their prayer beads and chanting mantras as they go about their day.
+Almost every other person in McLeodganj Dharamshala had a gloomy past and a sad story to tell.
+But when you walk through its chill, sharp streets, all you see is a bunch of happy faces, with many walking with their prayer beads and chanting mantras as they go about their day.

 And when your senses aren’t occupied by those happy faces, you find yourself smiling to the working amiable Tibetan women selling goods with a baby strapped to their backs.
 Their beautiful, smooth face, cheeks red from overexposure to the sun and a rosary, methodically moving in and out their sleeve as if each dark turquoise bead acts in an abacus for time and prayer.

-As much as I loved McLeod Ganj for its people and its aura, the food here is also something that’s worth a mention.
+As much as I loved this place for its people and its aura, the food there is also something that’s worth a mention.
 From pancakes to thupkas to momos, every café has its own variety of dishes with its signature Tibetan touch.

-During my entire stay here, I found myself shuffling through the gratings of the conscious mind, and into a place that observes a different kind of logic – of friendliness and peace.
+During my entire stay there, chanting the many Mcleodganj and Dharamshala quotes I found myself shuffling through the gratings of the conscious mind, and into a place that observes a different kind of logic – of friendliness and peace.